divine-ray/Servilia/WIP or Projects/Workpieces/Waterrot.md

 Those who dared touch the rot or came near…
 	The bodies were never found.
 		Some say that they turned into the rot.

+Maybe this is a dissolved or water-borne contagion related to the [[Red Plague]]...